History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The 15th-century church boasts arguably the best brasses and memorials in Surrey

-The race course developed during the late 19th century, when the development of rail travel meant that high-society could easily travel to Lingfield from central London.
-The Lingfield Park racecourse was official opened by Prince Edward, later Edward VII, in 1890, and the Park has used the Prince of Wales feather symbol ever since.
+The racecourse developed during the late 19th century when the development of rail travel meant that high-society could easily travel to Lingfield from central London.
+The Lingfield Park racecourse was officially opened by Prince Edward, later Edward VII, in 1890, and the Park has used the Prince of Wales feather symbol ever since.

 The course was briefly closed during WWII, when the Home Guard used the home straight for marching practise and simulated attacks, and Italian prisoners of war were held in an internment camp on the estate.

 Also on the outskirts of Lingfield is Haxsted Mill, a double-frontage water mill in a beautiful location along the River Eden.
 The western half of the mill dates to 1580 on the foundations of an even earlier 14th-century mill, while the eastern half was added in 1794.